Liouville quantum gravity spheres as matings of finite-diameter trees: Equivalence of Bessel and Brownian constructions

 \subsection{Comparison of pinched quantum cones}

 In Section~\ref{sec::sphere_from_cone} we exhibited one way of constructing a unit area quantum sphere by pinching a unit of quantum area off a $\gamma$-quantum cone.
 In both this subsection as well as the next, we will be interested in another way of pinching a unit area quantum sphere off a $\gamma$-quantum cone by conditioning on the event that an $\SLE_{\kappa'}(\kappa'-6)$ process cuts out a quantum disk with small quantum boundary length and area close to $1$.
 The purpose of the following proposition, which is the main result of this subsection, is to compare this type of conditioning with that used in Section~\ref{sec::sphere_from_cone}.
+We will make use of the same notation as in Section~\ref{sec::sphere_from_cone}.

 \begin{proposition} Fix $\gamma \in (\sqrt{2},2)$ and suppose that $\CC = (\cyl,h,+\infty,-\infty)$ is a $\gamma$-quantum cone.
 Let $\wt{\eta}'$ be an $\SLE_{\kappa'}(\kappa'-6)$ process from $-\infty$ to $+\infty$ sampled independently of $h$.
 For each $\epsilon, \delta > 0$ there exists $C_0 \geq 1$ such that for all $r \in \R_-$ and $C \geq C_0$ the following is true.
 Let $\CT$, $\zeta_{r,C}$, $U_{r,C}$, and $\ell_{r,C}$ be as described in the beginning of the section and let $A_{r,C}$ be the quantum area of $U_{r,C}$.
 Let